dotnet/runtime/src/libraries/System.IO.Pipes.AccessControl/README.md

 ## Contribution Bar
 - [x] We consider changes that move tests from the [tests](tests/) subdirectory into [System.IO.Pipes.Tests](../System.IO.Pipes/tests/) project.
-- [x] We encourage you to add new tests in [System.IO.Pipes.Tests](../System.IO.Pipes/tests/) project.

 ## Deployment
 The System.IO.Pipes.AccessControl assembly is part of the shared framework, and ships with every new release of .NET.